Meshach Browning: War of 1812 military service

-His military experience was restricted to a draft as a sergeant in a company of militia, during the War of 1812, which went into action only once, and that on the occasion of a muster when they undertook to “lick” their commander, with whom they had become disgruntled.
+His military experience was restricted to a draft as a sergeant in a company of militia, during the War of 1812, which went into action only once, and that on the occasion of a muster when they undertook to "lick" their commander, with whom they had become disgruntled.
 The mutineers apparently got the worst of it.

 Hunting career

-Meshach Browning became an expert in woodcraft and wild animal behavior and habitats.
+Browning became an expert in woodcraft and wild animal behavior and habitats.
 His pursuit of the abundant white-tailed deer, black bear, panthers and wolves through the "western wilderness" became legendary.
-This wilderness was the Allegheny Mountains, especially in Garrett County, Maryland and the surrounding regions of what is now West Virginia.
+This wilderness was the Allegheny Mountains, especially in Garrett County, Maryland, and the surrounding regions of what is now West Virginia.
 He was known as a market hunter.

 Later years

-Meshach Browning and his son-in-law, Dominick Mattingly, were selected to collect donations to build a church at Johnstown, Pennsylvania.
+Browning and his son-in-law, Dominick Mattingly, were selected to collect donations to build a church at Johnstown, Pennsylvania.
 The result of their labors was St. James Church, dedicated in 1853 under the pastorate of Rev. William Lambert and prosperous for many years.